Elia Carmona: Life and career

 During his months in Egypt, he lived in great poverty and was reduced to homelessness and begging.
 He used his family ties to try to earn money, and more than once solicited funds from his relatives on the pretext that he intended to travel back to Constantinople, but instead used the money to finance his continued stay in Egypt.
 Eventually he returned to Constantinople and began working as a typist for the journalist and Ladino writer David Fresco and his important newspaper El Tiempo (איל טיימפו - "Time").
 In parallel with his work as a typist from 1903 to 1908, he continued to compose literary works, sending them for publication in printing houses in Jerusalem and in Egypt to overcome censorship.

 After the Young Turk Revolution in 1908, most of the Ottoman censorship restrictions were lifted, which allowed for greater freedom of publication for literature and journalism in the Ottoman Empire.
-In the same year, Carmona founded a satirical magazine called El Gugeton ("The Game"), which gained popularity and was published for over two decades (1908-1931), making it one of the longest-running Ladino magazines.
+In the same year, Carmona founded a satirical magazine called El Jugueton ("The Joker"), which gained popularity and was published for over two decades (1908-1931), making it one of the longest-running Ladino magazines.
 Carmona published many romances and stories in his journal and wrote editorials promoting modern education and the learning of Hebrew and other foreign languages.
 Unlike other writers and journalists of the time, Carmona for the most part refrained from political activity.
 Before 1908, the Ottoman government interrogated him on suspicion of ties with the Young Turks but found him innocent.
 One of the only public political steps he took was his satirical critique of Rabbi Chaim Nahum, who was the Grand Rabbi of the Ottoman Empire at the time.
 Carmona later wrote that Rabbi Nahum's attempt to silence him attracted more readers to the journal in those few months of struggle than he had accumulated in all its previous years of publication.

 Throughout his literary career, Carmona wrote dozens of novels.
 His books gained popularity among Ladino-speaking Jewish communities, and his work is considered one of the most important symbols of the golden age of modern Ladino literature.